Sex toy: Positive and negative effects of sex toy use

 Most empirical studies show that people of all genders and sexual identities experience the use of sex toys predominantly positively.
 In questionnaires and interviews, they report an increase in sexual arousal and satisfaction, the facilitation of orgasms (especially for women), the exploration of new preferences, a playful approach to sex and the fun of something new during sex.
 There are decidedly feminist or women-oriented sex toy stores and sex toy party organizations that link the sale of sex toys with sexual education and aim to support women's sexual empowerment.
 Further positive effects are reported from clinical settings: Sex toys are used therapeutically, for example, in the context of therapy for orgasm disorders.
 They can also enable people with disabilities to have more sexual self-determination.

+It may also help couples feel more satisfied with sex.
+One surveying 50 couples found that both men and women in heterosexual couples often appreciate the addition of a toy, possibly because it reduced performance pressure for men and increased the excitement women had for sex.
+There are conflicting opinions in the literature about whether sex toys contribute to performance pressure.